Arithmetic sparsity in mixed Hodge settings: Abstract

 \section{Abstract}

-Let $V\ra X$ be a surjective quasi-projective morphism between irreducible quasi-projective varieties over a number field, where $X$ is smooth.
-We prove that there exists a non-empty Zariski open subset of $X$ such that the $S$-integral points in it are covered by subpolynomially many geometrically irreducible subvarieties, each lying in a fiber of the mixed period mapping.
-We also prove analogous theorems for semi-simplicial varieties and abstract variations of mixed Hodge structures.
-They are based on recent works by Brunebarbe-Maculan and Ellenberg-Lawrence-Venkatesh.
+Let $X$ be a smooth irreducible quasi-projective algebraic variety over a number field $K$.
+Suppose $X$ is equipped with a $p$-adic \'{e}tale local system compatible with an admissible graded-polarized variation of mixed Hodge structures on the complex analytification of $X_{\CC}$.
+We prove that the $S$-integral points in $X$ are covered by subpolynomially many geometrically irreducible $K$-subvarieties, each lying in a fiber of the mixed period mapping arising from the variation of mixed Hodge structures.
+This is based on recent works by Brunebarbe-Maculan and Ellenberg-Lawrence-Venkatesh.
 As an application, we prove that there are subpolynomially many $S$-integral Laurent polynomials with fixed reflexive Newton polyhedron $\Delta$ and fixed non-zero principal $\Delta$-determinant.
-Our results answer a question in Ellenberg-Lawrence-Venkatesh.
+Our results answer a question asked by Ellenberg-Lawrence-Venkatesh.